-ONLY on 3: Outgoing Bluffton Police Chief talks about his decision to leave
+ONLY ON 3: Outgoing Bluffton Police Chief talks about his decision to leave

 “I wouldn’t go anywhere else other than home,” said Chapmond.

-“It was a tough decision it wasn’t something that I took lightly but at the end of the day having an opportunity to go back be with my family support my father, my sons, and my wife, to have that support system.
-We preach family first all the time.
-I felt like that was a driving force in the decision.’
+“But at the end of the day, having an opportunity to go back be with my family support my father, my sons, and my wife, to have that support system — we preach family first all the time — I felt like that was a driving force in the decision,” he explained.

-Two years into his time in the Lowcountry, the Chief says he is proud of helping a then struggling department build stronger bonds with the community and other agencies and revamp a hiring program that had led to several unfortunate incidents that hurt the department’s message.
+Two years into his time in the Lowcountry, the chief says he is proud of helping a then-struggling department build stronger bonds with the community and other agencies.
+In addition, he helped revamp a hiring program that had led to several unfortunate incidents that hurt the department’s message.

-“We have a hiring process that is one of the most rigid around and that allows us to hire the right people you hire bad people bad things happen you hire good people good things happen.”
+“We have a hiring process that is one of the most rigid around and that allows us to hire the right people you hire bad people bad things happen you hire good people good things happen,” Chapmond said, adding, “We’ve got a great blueprint in place on how to continue forward progress.”

-“My message to anyone coming in is getting to know your department and community, know that this community supports law enforcement and there’s always room for improvement and continue to build those relationships.”
+“My message to anyone coming in is getting to know your department and community, know that this community supports law enforcement and there’s always room for improvement and continue to build those relationships,” he said.

 Chapmond’s last day with the department is next Friday.